 Manuscripts may not be attached unless they have been submitted or accepted to a pre-print server or submitted or accepted for publication in a peer-reviewed journal.
 Any manuscript included with an application must be accompanied by documentation confirming its status.
 Any manuscript included with an application must be accompanied by documentation from a journal verifying that the manuscript has been submitted, is accepted for publication, or is in press.
-Only updates to the three (3) representative publications attached as part of section 13 of the application will be accepted.
-Heart & Stroke will not accept letters indicating confirmation of acceptance for publication of a paper after December 1, 2021.
+Only updates to the three (3) representative publications included with the application will be accepted.
+Heart & Stroke will not accept letters indicating confirmation of acceptance for publication of a paper after December 1, 2023.